PrajwalVandana/maestro-cli/readme.md

 ### `maestro recommend` (experimental)

-Recommend songs similar to a specific song in your list using YouTube Music.
-Equivalent to searching for the title of the song on YouTube Music, finding the first "Song" result, and then looking at the "Up Next" section.
+Recommend songs similar to a song title (specified directly or by ID) using YouTube Music.
+Equivalent to searching for the title of the song on YouTube Music, clicking on the first "Song" result, and then looking at the "Up Next" section.

 ### `maestro remove`